harrisonDandridge29/harrisonDandridge29.github.io/index.md

 ---
-title: Home
+title: Harrison Dandridge
 nav_order: 1
 ---

 # 👋 Welcome

-Hi!
-I’m Harrison, a Professional Science Master’s student in Geospatial Data Science at Temple University with a BA in Geography and Urban Studies.
+Hey, I’m Harrison, a Professional Science Master’s student in Geospatial Data Science at Temple University with a BA in Geography and Urban Studies.

-Use the links on the left (or top, depending on theme) to explore:
+Use the links below to explore:

 - [About Me](about.md)
 - [Projects](projects.md)